The

 collection

-distributed amongst beautifully decorated rooms with
+amongst beautifully decorated rooms with

 frescoed ceilings by Pietro da Cortona and